hyperledger/web3j/README.rst

 blocks being created:

 .. code-block:: java
-   Subscription subscription = catchUpToLatestAndSubscribeToNewBlocksObservable(
+   Subscription subscription = replayPastAndFutureBlocksFlowable(
            <startBlockNumber>, <fullTxObjects>)
            .subscribe(block -> {
                ...
    });

-There are a number of other transaction and block replay Observables described in the `docs <http://docs.web3j.io/filters.html>`_.
+There are a number of other transaction and block replay Flowables described in the `docs <http://docs.web3j.io/filters.html>`_.

 Topic filters are also supported: